Mindset Matters During The Holiday Season

 You can find more of these and a whole slew of other resources in my Whole Health Holiday Survival Guide.

 You never find the time but rather you make the time for the things that are important.
 And your health is very important so prioritize resting, eating, cooking, moving, sleeping, and just being still and in the present moment to ensure that the important rocks are set in place before you spend time looking for Christmas ideas on Pinterest.
 If your Christmas list is too lengthy for you to tackle, ask for help or keep things simple with gift cards!
 No gift receiver on your list wants you to be stressed in order to get them a gift.

 When you foul up, ditch the “guilt” and move on.

 You are going to fail.
 Yep, you are going to fail.
 That is how we learn.
-When you mess up, don’t wallow in self-pity, guilt and the false ideas that you just can’t do it.
+When you mess up, don’t wallow in self-pity, guilt, and the false ideas that you just can’t do it.
 You see, guilt is not a feeling.
 You are either guilty or not guilty.
-The “feeling” we often express as guilt is actually shame.
-And shame does not serve you, your health, your goals or your life in any good way, shape or form.
+The “feeling” we often express as guilt is actually shaming.
+And shame does not serve you, your health, your goals, or your life in any good way, shape, or form.
 In fact, it actually holds you back as this invisible ball and chain keeping you from moving forward.

 I wish you a safe, healthy, and fantastic holiday season!